madpsy/xpa125b_controller/README.md

 # Yaesu Mode

 Most Yaesu radios (except the 817/818 - see below) use a similar method to SunSDR.
 There are four pins named Band A - D. We read the logic levels of the pins from the ACC port to determinte the band.
 PTT is handled via another pin called 'TX GND'.

+Because the voltage on the pins are 5VDC we need to level shift them down to 3V3 so as not to damage the D1 Mini.
+An Arduino is 5VDC logic level so doesn't require such shifting.
+You only need to shift the band pins so a 4 way logic level shifter is perfect.

 1. Wire up the ACC port using the Band pins (via a logic level shifter) and TX GND pin.
 2. Configure the controller with `mode = "yaesu"` and ensure `hl_05_enabled = false` (no other config needed)